 7 The interest bonus applies during the five-year term only.
 This promotion does not apply to Escalarater or Evoluterm GICs.
 Minimum investment of $5,000.
 The interest rate is based on the principal invested and the duration of the investment.
 Refer to the interest rate bulletin for deposits, available at branches, for details of the interest rate applicable to each portion of principal invested.
 Rates are subject to change without notice.
 Interest is simple or compound, depending on the client’s choice.
 This offer may be withdrawn at any time without notice, at National Bank’s discretion.
 This offer is not transferable and may not be combined with any other offer or promotion.

 8 Clients who already hold a National Bank Platinum MasterCard are not eligible for this offer.
 A statement of account is sent monthly.
 No interest is charged on purchases made during the month if the full amount is settled within 21 days following the account statement date.
 This grace period does not apply to cash advances or balance transfers.
 The minimum payment to be made to the Bank every period shall be equal to 3% of the unpaid balance indicated in the monthly statement or a minimum of $10, whichever amount is higher (or the amount of the new balance if it is lower than $10).
-Examples of interest charges for a 30-day period based on the applicable rate on July 21, 2006 are shown below.
+Examples of interest charges for a 30-day period.

 |Annual Interest Rate||$500||$3.000|